RafalSiwek/distributed-mlops-overview/infra/eks/README.md

 ## Limitations and Known Issues

+1. Cluster deployment takes around **30 min**
-1. Public endpoint access is enabled by default (not recommended for production)
+2. Public endpoint access is enabled by default (not recommended for production)
-2. Single NAT Gateway is used (consider multiple for production)
+3. Single NAT Gateway is used (consider multiple for production)
-3. AMD GPU support is limited to specific instance types
+4. AMD GPU support is limited to specific instance types
-4. Default monitoring retention periods may need adjustment for production use
+5. Default monitoring retention periods may need adjustment for production use
-5. The Loadbalancer add-on provisions an AWS ELB, but Terraform does manage its cleanup - it has to be done manualy
+6. The Loadbalancer add-on provisions an AWS ELB, but Terraform does manage its cleanup - it has to be done manualy

 ## License